 A resume is one of the critical “tools” for every student.
 The earlier your student puts one together the better.

-Resume and cover letter examples are available online in the OCS Career Guide, and there are hard copies in the career center.
+Resume and cover letter examples are available online in the OCS Career Guide (PDF), and there are hard copies in the career center.
 The staff is here to coach students through this process.

 Please suggest that your student have at least one other person review their resume and cover letter before submission.
 More recruiters are using social media to search for top talent; therefore, talk to your student about joining our LinkedIn group.
 We’re here to help with profiles as well.